How will the University organize my years of study?

 What does my entire degree curriculum look like?

-Your degree curriculum (General Studies) can be found in the University Catalog.
+Your degree curriculum (Interdisciplinary Studies) can be found in the University Catalog.

 Is there any other use for my Catalog except for this general information?

 Yes, in another important way of thinking, your Bulletin is very important.
 Each year a new Bulletin is published.
 Since the Bulletins change from year to year, you will be required to follow the course curricula listed in a certain Bulletin.
 You have a few options with regard to Bulletin choices.
 You do not have to follow the requirements of the Bulletin that was published the semester you began your college career.
 Within certain restrictions, you may choose to follow the requirements of other Catalogs.